Download offline maps for Djibouti City and the vicinity. This navigates even without internet.

 Find podcasts on the history, culture, or travel experiences within the Horn of Africa region for valuable context.

-Always carry a copy of your passport and visa, keeping originals in a safe location.
-Inform your family of your travel itinerary.
+Always bring a duplicate of your passport and visa, keeping originals in a safe location.
+Inform your family of your travel plan.

 Djibouti is relatively safe, but exercise caution, especially walking alone at night.

-Inform someone of your itinerary, notably for remote excursions.
+Inform someone of your itinerary, most importantly for remote excursions.

 Be extra vigilant with children for hydration and sun protection.